OpenShot/openshot-qt/README.md

 ## Getting Started

-The quickest way to get started using OpenShot is to download one of our pre-built installers:
+The quickest way to get started using OpenShot is to download one of our pre-built installers.
+On our download page, click the **Daily Builds** button to view the latest, experimental builds, which are created for each new commit to this repo.

 https://www.openshot.org/download/

-**Tip:** On our download page, click the **Daily Builds** button to view the latest, experimental builds, which are created for each new commit to this repo.

 ## Tutorial

-Watch the official [step-by-step tutorial](https://www.youtube.com/watch?list=PLymupH2aoNQNezYzv2lhSwvoyZgLp1Q0T&v=1k-ISfd-YBE) video, or read the official user-guide:
+Watch the official [step-by-step video tutorial](https://www.youtube.com/watch?list=PLymupH2aoNQNezYzv2lhSwvoyZgLp1Q0T&v=1k-ISfd-YBE) video, or read the official user-guide:

 https://www.openshot.org/user-guide/